Public School Enrollment

 How do I find out where my zoned school is?

-Once you have found the appropriate school for your child, you must accompany the student to the school along with the following required documentation:
+Once you have found the appropriate school for your child, you must accompany the student to the school or the Multilingual Enrollment and Support Center along with the following required documentation:

-- Can include any of the following: utility bill such as gas and electric, water bill, original lease agreement, deed, or mortgage statement, and an official payroll document from an employer
+*Can include any of the following: utility bill such as gas and electric, water bill, original lease agreement, deed, bank/mortgage statement, official payroll document from an employer, and/or social security/social services document (dated within the last 30 days)

 High School Enrollment

-Once your child has reached high school they are no longer required to go to their zoned school, so enrollment follows a different process.
+Once your child has reached high school (grades 9-12), they are no longer required to go to their zoned school, so enrollment follows a different process.
 Students are then given the choice of where they would like to attend in order to best meet their needs and interests.
-For a list of high schools throughout the city, please visit http://schoolchoice. baltimorecityschools.org/
+For a list of high schools throughout the city, please visit https://www.baltimorecityschools.org/high-school-choice

 A number of charter school options are also available for those who wish to apply.
 Charter schools are public schools that all students can choose to attend, regardless of where they live in the city.
-For a list of all city charter schools, please visit www.baltimorecityschools.org and select types of schools in the schools drop down menu.
+For a list of all city charter schools, please visit the Maryland Charter School Directory at www.marylandpublicschools.org.

 Other Important Information

-Due to inclement weather schools may elect to open late or close for the day.
-This information can be found by visiting your local school’s website or www.baltimorecityschools.org as well as through local television and radio.
-You may also call the one call center if that information is unclear at (443)984-2000.
+Due to inclement weather, schools may elect to open late or close for the day.
+This information can be found by visiting your local school’s website or www.baltimorecityschools.org as well as through local television, radio and Facebook.
+You may also call 443-984-2000.

 If English is not your first language, you have the right to request language assistance at any Baltimore City Public School.